langsci/langscibook/README.md

 `git clone --recursive https://github.com/langsci/latex.git`

-In case you already have cloned the repository, don't forget to also update the submodules from time to time:
+In case you already have cloned the repository, don't forget to also update the submodules together with `git pull`:

 `git submodule update --init --recursive`